 Simchat Torah

 The yearly cycle of Torah reading is completed on this day.
-We celebrate by taking all of the Torah scrolls out of the ark, and spend the evening dancing with them, singing and rejoicing.
-To commemorate the end of one cycle and beginning of another, allow your child to pick out their favorite book and read it from beginning to end several times, pointing out that there is a BEGINNING, an ENDING, but that the action of reading is ONGOING.
+We celebrate by taking all of the Torah scrolls out of the ark, and spending the evening dancing with them, singing, and rejoicing.
+To commemorate the end of one cycle and the beginning of another, allow your child to pick out their favorite book and read it from beginning to end several times, pointing out that there is a BEGINNING, and an ENDING, but that the action of reading is ONGOING.
 The Torah is Judaism’s favorite book.
 We love to hear it, learn from it, and celebrate having it.